thrasher-corp/gocryptotrader/engine/datahistory_manager.md

 + The data history manager is an engine subsystem responsible for ensuring that the candle/trade history in the range you define is synchronised to your database
 + It is a long running synchronisation task designed to not overwhelm resources and ensure that all data requested is accounted for and saved to the database
 + The data history manager is disabled by default and requires a database connection to function
-  + It can be enabled either via a runtime param or a config modification
+  + It can be enabled either via a runtime param, config modification or via RPC command `enablesubsystem`
 + The data history manager accepts jobs from RPC commands
 + A job is defined in the `Database tables` section below
 + Jobs will be addressed by the data history manager at an interval defined in your config, this is detailed below in the `Application run time parameters` table below